What is Marshall FiberNet?

 What do I need to do to get my service installed?

-Once we make contact, and you do indeed want service (who wouldn’t, right?) we will need to collect a $50 security deposit for the modem/router equipment that we will be placing in your home.
-At that point we will schedule an installation date, and a technician will roll to your address.
 The first step in the process is to run the line from the pole to your house, known as the “drop”.
 From there, your technician will work with you to determine the best location for your modem/router based on your usage needs.
 Then next step is to run a fiber optic line from the outside to that location.
-Then your technician will work with you to make sure you are able to connect your devices to the internet and once you’re comfortable with your service, sit back and enjoy!!
+Then your technician will work with you to make sure you are able to connect your devices to the internet and once you’re comfortable with your service, sit back and enjoy!